CU-BDA-2022/CourseInfo/README.md

 * Jack Smith helped me when I got stuck with the algebra in problem 1.
 * I worked on and off with Teresa and Xiulin and we discussed problems when we got stuck.
 [This implies more or less equal help across the group, that wasn't too detailed.]

 We don't anticipate giving detailed attention to disclosures (e.g., we aren't going to be too picky about consistency, e.g., if you forget to mention you helped someone who says you helped them in their disclosure).
 The disclosures are meant to help us understand what's going on when solutions look a bit similar.
-Mainly we hope they'll encourage you to try to make your work as independent as possible, while still benefitting from collaboration.
+Mainly we hope they'll encourage you to try to make your work as independent as possible, while still benefitting from collaboration, and to give each other a shout-out for helping each other learn the material.

-**Collaboration via Piazza.** You may also use the course's Piazza forum to ask (and answer!) questions about lectures, labs, and assignments.
+**Collaboration via the discussion forum.** You may also use the course's discussion forum to ask (and answer!) questions about lectures, labs, and assignments.

-*View Piazza primarily as a virtual study group attended by all the students in the class,* and only secondarily as a way to ask questions of instructors.
-Consider fellow students to be the primary audience for Piazza posts.
-In that light, we encourage you to post any interesting resource, insights, or news items relevant to the course on Piazza, not just questions about assignments.
-We consider Piazza posts—especially those that contribute information, including answers to questions—as a form of class participation.
+*View the forum primarily as a virtual study group attended by all the students in the class,* and only secondarily as a way to ask questions of instructors.
+Consider fellow students to be the primary audience for forum posts.
+In that light, we encourage you to post any interesting resource, insights, or news items relevant to the course on the forum, not just questions about assignments.
+We consider forumposts—especially those that contribute information, including answers to questions—as a form of class participation.

-We'll monitor and contribute to the Piazza forum as best as we can, especially for questions seeking *quick and brief* clarification on a homework problem or lecture topic.
+We'll monitor and contribute to the forum as best as we can, especially for questions seeking *quick and brief* clarification on a homework problem or lecture topic.
 But if you need nontrivial help specifically from an instructor (lecturer or TA), attending office hours (regular or ad hoc) is the main way you should seek such help.
-In particular, do not ask for help on Piazza with the expectation of getting a quick instructor response outside of regular work hours, especially on the evening an assignment is due.
-We may respond on Piazza at such times, but you should not count on it.
+In particular, do not ask for help on the forum with the expectation of getting a quick instructor response outside of regular work hours, especially on the evening an assignment is due.
+We may respond on the forum at such times, but you should not count on it.

-The key to getting good help on Piazza (from instructors or your peers) is to *ask good questions*.
-Michael Clarkson, in Cornell's CS department, provides advice on writing good Piazza questions here: [Asking Technical Questions - CS 3110 Fall 2019](https://www.cs.cornell.edu/courses/cs3110/2019fa/thoughtful.html).
+The key to getting good help on the forum (from instructors or your peers) is to *ask good questions*.
+Michael Clarkson, in Cornell's CS department, provides advice on writing good forum questions here: [Asking Technical Questions - CS 3110 Fall 2019](https://www.cs.cornell.edu/courses/cs3110/2019fa/thoughtful.html).
 There are many good tips in this document, even on how to title your question to help it get more attention from fellow students.

-Keep in mind that *Piazza is a very poor channel to use for jointly debugging code*.
+Keep in mind that *the forum is a very poor channel to use for jointly debugging code*.
 In most cases, fixing a bug requires exploring parts of the failing code up the calling chain from where the bug becomes apparent.
-Trying to do this by iterating on Piazza is extremely frustrating and time consuming.
-And in any case, you must not share solution code publicly on Piazza.
-A *private* Piazza question, to instructors, is also not appropriate for debugging code (private or public posts with conceptual questions about homework problems are fine, including posts with plots from your solution).
+Trying to do this by iterating on the forum is extremely frustrating and time consuming.
+And in any case, you must not share solution code publicly on the forum.
+A *private* forum question, to instructors, is also not appropriate for debugging code (private or public posts with conceptual questions about homework problems are fine, including posts with plots from your solution).
 If you need debugging help, try to attend office hours or schedule a one-on-one Zoom session, so you can share your code editor screen with an instructor and iterate more quickly toward a solution.

-Note that Piazza permits anonymous posting.
-The forum is set up so that an anonymous post reveals your identity to instructors, but hides it from fellow students..
+Note that the forum may permit anonymous posting.
+If that's the case, the forum will likely be set up so that an anonymous post reveals your identity to instructors, but hides it from fellow students.

 ## Academic integrity